Steven F. Warren, Ph.D.

 He is presently completing a randomized trial of the effects of different intensities of early communication intervention with KU colleague Marc Fey and for Vanderbilt University colleague Paul Yoder.
 This study is funded by NIDCD.

 In collaboration with KU colleague Nancy Brady, he is conducting a longitudinal study on the role of maternal responsivity in the development of children with fragile X syndrome.
-This study is part of a large initiative on Family Adaptation to FXS under by NICHD and represents it collaboration of investigators at the University of North Carolina and the University of Wisconsin.
+This study is part of a larger investigation of Family Adaptation to FXS under supported by NICHD and represents it collaboration of investigators at the University of North Carolina and the University of Wisconsin.

-Recipient, 2008 Lifetime Achievement Research Award, American Association on Intellectual and Developmental Disabilities
+Lifetime Achievement Research Award (2008), American Association on Intellectual and Developmental Disabilities

-Recipient, 1999 Theodore D. Tjossem Research Award, National Down Syndrome Congress
+Theodore D. Tjossem Research Award (1999), National Down Syndrome Congress

 Recipient, 2003 Century Award, Region V, American Association on Mental Retardation ( This award was given to 34 individuals in this region for significant contributions to the field over the past 100 years.)